sewenew/redis-protobuf/README.md

 After [loading the module](#load-redis-protobuf), you can use any Redis client to send *redis-protobuf* [commands](#Commands).

 We'll use the following *.proto* file as example, unless otherwise stated.
 In order to test examples in this doc, you need to put the following *.proto* file in the *proto-directory*.

+**NOTE**: The [Docker image](https://cloud.docker.com/repository/docker/sewenew/redis-protobuf) also ships with this *.proto* file.
+So you can run the following examples with Docker too.

 ```
 syntax = "proto3";